geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Add_Users_and_Groups.md

 # Module 2 - Lab 2 - Exercise 1 - Manage Users and Groups

-In the following lab exercise you will take on the role of Holly Dickson, Adatum Corporation’s Enterprise Administrator.
+In the following lab exercise you will take on the role of Holly Spencer, Adatum Corporation’s Enterprise Administrator.
 In this lab, you will add several users and groups that will be used throughout the remainder to the labs in this course.
 You will also install the Windows PowerShell module, which enables you to access Azure Active Directory through PowerShell.
 You will then use PowerShell to perform several group management tasks in Microsoft 365.

 ### Task 1 - Create Office 365 User Accounts

-Holly Dickson is Adatum’s Enterprise Administrator.
+Holly Spencer is Adatum’s Enterprise Administrator.
 Since she doesn’t have a personal Microsoft 365 user account set up for herself, Holly initially signed into Microsoft 365 as the default Microsoft 365 MOD Administrator account.
 In this task, she will create a Microsoft 365 user account for herself, and she will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365.

 ‎You will then create several additional user accounts in the Microsoft 365 admin center, each of which you will later add to new security groups that you’ll also create.
 While Enterprise Admins typically do not add user accounts, this is a one-time task that you need to perform to prepare Adatum’s test environment for future lab exercises in this course.